-MIT Student Medical Plan
+About the MIT Student Medical Plan

 Included with tuition.

-The MIT Student Medical Plan provides access to most services at MIT Medical with no copay and no additional charge.
-This includes:
+You can access these services on-campus at MIT Medical with no copay and no additional charge.

-MIT Student Extended Insurance Plan
+About the MIT Student Extended Insurance Plan

-- Referrals to specialists outside of MIT Medical
+- Referrals to specialists outside MIT Medical

 - Diagnostic tests, physical therapy, or surgery